chrisguest75/wordament_solver_service/README.md

 # README.md
 This is a simple Restful service that integrates the Wordament Solver.

+The words alpha has been sourced from [words_alpha.txt](https://github.com/dwyl/english-words/blob/master/words_alpha.txt)

 # TODO
 * Run tests in cloudbuild
 * Fix data input validation